X-ray polarimetry of the accreting pulsar GX 301-2: Discussion

-We now consider how the polarized radiation will be depolarized when it is transmitted through the ionized plasma slab.
-We solved the radiation transfer equation in two polarization modes \citep[see details in][]{Suleimanov23}.
-We neglected emission by the plasma itself and assumed that the slab is situated far enough from the X-ray source, so that the external flux is directed normally to the slab surface.
-We define the depolarization factor dPD=PD$'$/PD as the ratio of the PD of the transmitted radiation to that of the incident one.
-The dependence of dPD on the slab optical depth $\tau$ is well approximated by the expression: \be {\rm dPD} = A\ \left[\exp\left(\frac{\tau-\tau_*}{\Delta \tau}\right)+1\right]^{-1}, \ee where $\tau_*=4.6$ is the optical depth providing dPD=0.5, $\Delta \tau = 1.2$ is a smearing parameter, and $A=\exp\left(-\tau_*/\Delta \tau\right)+1\approx 1.02$ is a normalization constant.
-We note that $\tau$ is the total optical depth including not only electron scattering, but free-free and bound-free absorption as well.
-We see that in principle the PD can decrease by a factor of two for $\tau\sim 5$, but such a large optical depth of the envelope around the XRP is clearly too large and would lead to a dramatic decrease of the pulsed fraction which is not observed.
-We conclude here that scattering in the wind is not a likely source of a relatively low PD.
+In this paragraph, we describe our consideration of how the polarized radiation will be depolarized when it is transmitted through the ionized plasma slab.
+We neglected emission by the plasma itself and assumed that the slab is situated far enough from the X-ray source so that the external flux is directed normally to the slab surface.
+We then computed polarization properties of radiation that is transmitted through the slab along its normal.
+We assumed that the incoming radiation is 100\% linearly polarized.
+We solved the radiation transfer equation accounting for polarization under electron scattering \citep{chandrasekhar1960,Sobolev63,Suleimanov23}.
+We defined the depolarization factor dPD=PD$'$/PD as the ratio of the PD of the transmitted radiation to that of the incident one.
+The results of our calculations for different optical depths of the slab are shown in Fig.~\ref{fig:depol}.
+It is clear that if the slab is almost transparent ($\tau <1$), only a small part of the radiation is scattered, and the PD decreases insignificantly.
+At higher optical depths, the fraction of scattered radiation increases, resulting in a smaller PD, and finally the PD becomes consistent with the case of the pure electron scattering atmosphere \citep{chandrasekhar1960,Sobolev63} and approaches zero because of the axial symmetry.
+The dependence of dPD on the slab optical depth $\tau$ is well approximated by the expression \be = A\ \left[\exp\left(\frac{\tau-\tau_*}{\Delta \tau}\right)+1\right]^{-1}, \ee where $\tau_*=4.6$ is the optical depth providing dPD=0.5, $\Delta \tau = 1.2$ is a smearing parameter, and $A=\exp\left(-\tau_*/\Delta \tau\right)+1\approx 1.02$ is a normalization constant.
+We note that $\tau$ is the total optical depth including not only electron scattering but also the free-free and bound-free absorption.
+Figure~\ref{fig:depol} shows that, in principle, the PD can decrease by a factor of two for $\tau\sim 5$, but such a large optical depth of the envelope around the XRP is clearly too large and would lead to a dramatic decrease of the pulsed fraction, which is not observed.
+Thus, we can conclude that scattering in the wind is not a likely source of a relatively low PD.

-In addition to scattering, the wind also may reprocess some radiation of the XRP.
+In addition to scattering, the wind may also reprocess some radiation of the XRP.
 In particular, the strength of fluorescent iron lines K$\alpha$ and K$\beta$ observed from \gx \citep[see, e.g.,][]{Ji21} correlates with the X-ray flux and with the local absorption.
-The lines contribute about 10\% of the flux in the \ixpe band.
+The lines contribute about 10\% of the flux in the \textit{IXPE} band.
 Thus, these unpolarized lines can produce a depolarization factor of about 0.9, which means that they cannot significantly depolarize the XRP radiation.